-Read alignment to the reference transcriptome was conducted with RNA-Seq by Expectation Maximization (RSEM) (Li and Dewey, 2011).
+Read alignment to the reference transcriptome was conducted with RNA-Seq by expectation maximization (RSEM) (Li and Dewey, 2011).
 RSEM performs accurate transcript quantification when a reference genome is unavailable.
 It also allows for the inclusion of non-uniquely mapping reads in abundance estimates through the use of a statistical model that accounts for read mapping uncertainty.
-Since scaffolding was not used during assembly with Velvet-Oases, paired-end reads could not be used for accurate expression quantification.
-Accordingly, only forward reads were mapped since they typically yielded higher quality scores than reverse reads.
-Differential expression between fish exposed to seawater and freshwater was analyzed separately for each family, using EBSeq (Leng et al., 2013).
-This software employs an empirical Bayes hierarchical model that accommodates read mapping uncertainty from RSEM.
+Because scaffolding was not used during assembly with Velvet-Oases, paired-end reads could not be used for accurate expression quantification.
+Accordingly, only forward reads were mapped as they typically yielded higher quality scores than reverse reads.
+Differential expression between fish exposed to seawater and freshwater was analysed separately for each family, using EBSeq (Leng et al., 2013).
+This software uses an empirical Bayes hierarchical model that accommodates read mapping uncertainty from RSEM.
 To account for differences in library size, the number of reads in each sample was adjusted by median normalization (Anders and Huber, 2010; Leng et al., 2013).
-Differential expression was established at a threshold of $P \le 0.05$ and a B-H False Discovery Rate of $\alpha = 0.05$ (Sokal and Rohlf, 1995).
-Linear regression was employed using SPSS 16 (IBM) to compare the magnitude and direction of expression ratios for genes that were DE in both families.
-Sequences were annotated using Blast2GO (Gotz et al., 2008).
-The single best alignment for each contig was obtained using BLASTX against the non-redundant protein sequence database at NCBI at an E-value threshold of 1E-5.
+Differential expression was established at a threshold of P≤0.05 and a Benjamini-Hochberg (B-H) FDR of α=0.05 (Sokal and Rohlf, 1995).
+Linear regression was used using SPSS 16 (IBM) to compare the magnitude and direction of expression ratios for genes that were DE in both families.

+Sequences were annotated using Blast2GO (Götz et al., 2008).
+The single best alignment for each contig was obtained using BLASTX against the non-redundant protein sequence database at NCBI at an E-value threshold of $1\times10^{-5}$ .

-Gene Ontology analysis
+Gene ontology analysis

-The Biological Networks GO tool (BiNGO) (Maere et al., 2005) was used to perform hypergeometric and B-H False Discovery Rate tests ($\alpha = 0.05$) to identify overrepresented GO categories under the Biological Processes umbrella.
+The Biological Networks GO tool (BiNGO) (Maere et al., 2005) was used to perform hypergeometric and B-H FDR tests ( $\alpha$ =0.05) to identify overrepresented GO categories under the Biological Processes umbrella.
 Independent tests were conducted for each family for up-regulated and down-regulated genes.
 Data were entered in the form of official gene symbols and tests were run against the annotated reference de novo constructed transcriptome.
 All annotations were obtained from Homo sapiens.
-Fisher's exact tests followed by B-H False Discovery Rate tests ($\alpha = 0.05$) were performed to determine whether any GO categories contained different quantities of genes between families.
+Fisher's exact tests followed by B-H FDR tests ( $\alpha$ =0.05) were performed to determine whether any GO categories contained different quantities of genes between families.
 These tests were done for up-regulated and down-regulated gene groups independently.